The cooperative miniature boardgame in the Assassin’s Creed universe.

 But beyond all this, the gameplay is fantastic.
 I’ve been playing the campaign with a friend (two assassins each) and every game so far has been riveting, challenging and exciting, and we can hardly wait to play the next.

 I don’t usually do Game of the Year things, but I’m calling this one my Game of the Year for 2021.
-I just wish I could get hold of the expansions, because I can’t see myself tiring of this beautiful, exciting game, and I’d love to play every mission it has to offer.
-Look out for a comprehensive video review in the coming weeks.
+I managed to grab a couple of the expansions, but I’m definitely going to hunt down the others and play the new Apocalypse one set in 16th century Cambodia, because I can’t see myself tiring of this beautiful, exciting game, and I’d love to play every mission it has to offer.
+Be sure to check out my comprehensive video review.

 This is absolutely awesome and sums everything up very well, very good job!
 Did you use the 1.03 rules for that?
 They said they had some changes only, so I’m just curious.

 Cheers. v1.03 just came out today so this was 1.02 – was anything important changed?
 I think I read it was just clarifications.

 Checked and there’s nothing important except that you have to use all the 30 crossbowmen (pretty obvious), and to remove the objective base from play after an objective is achieved (which I’ve noted).

 Hi, where can I find the buildings in the youtube video to print and build them?

 Thank you very much!
 And congratulations for your work!!!

 I’m afraid you’ll have to do a bit of googling.
 Because there is some question over the copyright status of the art, I don’t feel comfortable pointing people directly to them.